 7. CLAC exercises members' constitutional right to participate in the political process.
 CLAC builds important relationships with government officials and develops a network of peers that will benefit the CID community and profession.

-8. Giving is easy and can be done online or fill out and return the Buck a Door or More donation form.
+8. Giving is easy and can be done online or with a form.
+CLICK HERE to learn more.

 9. It is legal for CID boards to donate money from the assessments collected.
 The board may spend community funds on protecting the association and its owners by supporting constructive - and opposing offensive - state legislation.